Updated: 06 Feb 2026 · By: Shayne Prinsloo

 - Move low and slow; pause to scan before stepping.

-- Keep silt behind you—enter from downstream where possible.
+- Keep silt behind you where possible.

 - In shallow clear water, step back from the bank and cast longer.